ray.data.read_kafka#

 ValueError – If invalid parameters are provided.

-ImportError – If kafka-python is not installed.
+ImportError – If confluent-kafka is not installed.

 PublicAPI (alpha): This API is in alpha and may change before becoming stable.